House of Gelovani: History

 Following the annexation of Georgia by Russia in the late 18th century, the House of Gelovani was recognised in the Princely status—or knyaz in Russian—by the Highly Instituted Commission of the Russian Empire under the Ruling Senate Governance.
 Prince Varlam Gelovani was a deputy of the Russian State Fourth Duma in 1912-1914 and a close friend of Alexander Kerensky.
 The House of Gelovani historically intermarried with the other princely families of Georgia, such as Chikovani, Dadiani, Yashvili, Tarkhan-Mouravi etc. The descendants of the House of Gelovani live in Georgia, Russia, Germany, United States and the United Kingdom.
 In the United States, the family name is spelt as Gelovani, in the United Kingdom as Guelovani, and in Germany - as Gelowani.
-The dynasty has produced a number of leading Russian and Georgian, as well as world-famous, scientists and artists, including an actor Mikheil Gelovani and an engineer Archil Gelovani, a Soviet Chief Marshal of the Corps of Engineers.
+The dynasty has produced a number of leading Russian and Georgian, as well as world-famous, scientists and artists, including an actor Mikheil Gelovani, an engineer Archil Gelovani, a Soviet Chief Marshal of the Corps of Engineers, and an opera director of the Bolshoy Theatre Georgy Gelovani.